anentropic/hypothesis-grammar/README.md

     assert any(noun in example for noun in nouns)
 ```

-The grammar is taken from an example in the NLTK docs and converted into our (restricted) Lark format.
+The grammar is taken from an example in the NLTK docs and converted into our "simplified Lark" format.

 `start="s"` tells the parser that the start rule is `s`.